school trip logo

 Throughout this workshop we will look at why castles were built the way they were? where is the best place to build a castle?
 Children will then decide which design they would choose and how they would build their own castle.

-green tick Medieval Click to expand
+green tick Medieval

 Castles

-Explore the daily life of people in the Medieval times!
+Click to read full text Explore the daily life of people in the Medieval times!
 We bring our mini-museum of artefacts for the students to explore in a hands-on and engaging workshop session so we can find out the answers to all their questions!
 What was it like to have lots of money?
 What did they eat?
 What did they wear?
 What jobs did people in the Castle Court have?
 How were coins made?
 How did the poor live differently from the rich?
 How do you defend a castle?
 Everything we bring can be held with and played with by the students, and all activities are hosted by our Living History Actors.

 green tick Tudors